matthew-peterson-39/learn_nextjs/Notes/Chapter8.md

 - By default @vercel/postgres doesnt set its own caching semantics.
 This allows the framework to set its own static and dynamic behavior

 - You can use a Next.js API called unstable_noStore isnide your server components or data fetching functions to opt out of static rendering.
 Let's add this.

+# Simulating Slow Data Fetch

+- The purpose of this implementation is to highlight how with dynamic rendering, the application is only as fast as the slowest data fetch.